 A result object MAY contain a property named attachments whose value is an array of zero or more unique (§3.7.2) attachment objects (§3.20), each of which describes an artifact relevant to the detection of the result.
 The array elements SHALL refer to distinct artifacts.

-NOTE: For an illustration of the requirement for distinct artifacts, see the examples in §Error!
-Reference source not found..

 If attachments is absent, it SHALL default to an empty array.

 workItemUris property